 Our foils are very similar in looks to "Hot Stamping Foils" (the metallic effects you see on Greeting Cards).
 Hot Stamping foils are only for mass-production and requires an expensive 'die' (top left of image) milled to the shape of the image to stamp (black card on right side).
-This type of foil is laid between the card stock and the die mounted in a press.
+This type of foil is laid between the card stock and the die, mounted in a special press.
 The die is heated and pressed to the paper.
-This is great if you want 10,000 impressions, but you only want one or a few at most!
+This is great if you want 10,000 cards, but if you only want one or a few, this doesn't work!

-CAN AN IRON BE USED INSTEAD OF A LAMINTOR?
+CAN AN IRON BE USED INSTEAD OF A LAMINATOR?

 Well, possibly... how much do you weigh?
 Transferring TRF foils require both heat and pressure - and a LOT of pressure.
 Sure, a household iron could be made to work for very small prints but it would be a super-hassle to say the least because you need to put your entire body weight over the iron and that is minimal at best, even standing on the iron (without breaking it) is only a few dozen PSI of pressure.
 This is the reason we use the "pouch laminator" as it's the ideal "heat & pressure" source.
 Two pinch rollers apply hundreds of PSI over the foil to give perfect foil transfers.

 THERE ARE TWO TYPES OF LAMINATORS

 Commercial "Roll Laminators" (pictured on the left) are for large volume commercial applications and are total overkill for our purposes here.
 The other type is the "Pouch Laminator" - inexpensive light-weight units designed to seal a document or photograph inside of a thin plastic pouch.